-The family received friends on Tuesday, Dec.
-11, 2012, at the Eldridge Church of Christ from 6 till 9 p.m.
-Funeral services will be held today, Dec.
-12, 2012 at 10 a.m. at the Eldridge Church of Christ in Eldridge.
+The family will receive friends today, Dec.
+11, 2012, at Eldridge Church of Christ from 6 until 9 p.m.
+Funeral services will be held on Wednesday, Dec.
+12, 2012, at 10 a.m. at Eldridge Church of Christ in Eldridge.
 Gilbert Behel and Mike King will officiate.

 Wallace Farris was an humble spirit, always unselfishly giving of himself.
 He was a man that spoke more by example than words.
 He was always positive with his thoughts and comments.
 He loved spending time with all of his family.
 His favorite time was when all the children, grandchildren, and great-grandchildren came home, gathered at his house, surrounded with love, laughter, good food, and priceless moments together as a family.
 He loved to laugh, he loved to watch boxing and football, especially Alabama Crimson Tide football, his favorite team.

 He was retired from Russell Coal Company-Bankhead Mining, as a proud member of the United Mine Workers of America.
 He was also retired from Deaton Truck Line.
 He loved his country, the United States of America.
 He was a proud veteran and a true patriot.
 He was awarded the American Theatre and Asiatic Pacific Medal.
 He served his country in the United States Navy from 1943 until the end of WWII.
 He recalled the exact moment when the announcement was made that the war was over.
 He was honorably discharged on Jan.
 19, 1946.